 |SCHOOL||FAMILY ACCESS & ENGAGEMENT COORDINATOR||SCHOOL FAMILY PROMOTER|

 Parent Power Academy

 We believe that Holyoke Public Schools and Holyoke families are partners in our children’s success.
 We also believe in the value of lifelong learning for all members of our school community, which is why we support parents to acquire new tools and skills that will strengthen their families.
-The Parent Power Academy will deliver educational and informational workshops for families at the schools and in neighborhood settings.
-These workshops will become vehicles for parents to make connections with other families as well as with community organizations and service providers.
-Workshops for families will be offered year round on the following topics.
+The Parent Power Academy delivers educational and informational workshops for families at the schools and in neighborhood settings.
+These workshops are vehicles for parents to make connections with other families as well as with community organizations and service providers.
+Workshops for families are offered year round on the following topics.